-Two and a half years ago, our Property team started dealing with a relatively small and routine issue, relating to a number of general repairs, a gas inspection and improvement works.
-Last week, we were successfully granted a 2 year Suspended Possession Order against the same person, whose small issues escalated into something much bigger.
-As a business this is a fantastic achievement in what has been a very complex and frustrating case which we wanted to share with you as a learning experience, and to purely appreciate just how committed we are to taking the right action against people who abuse their tenancies and our services.
+2½ years ago, our Property team started dealing with a relatively small and routine issue relating to a number of general repairs, a gas inspection, and improvement works.
+Last week, we were successfully granted a two-year Suspended Possession Order against the same person, whose small issues escalated into something much bigger.
+As a business this is a fantastic achievement in what has been a very complex and frustrating case which we wanted to share with you as a learning experience, and purely to appreciate just how committed we are to taking the right action against people who abuse their tenancies and our services.

-Issues with Mr X, began in September 2012, when he denied access for us to carry out a stock condition survey on the home, which would identify what improvement work needed to be carried out.
+Issues with Mr X began in September 2012 when he denied access for us to carry out a stock condition survey on the home, which would identify any improvement work that needed to be carried out.
 Mr X is in fact the partner of one of our tenants, but acts as an advocate on behalf of the named tenant.

-Having applied for an injunction to take action against him in the event of continued tenancy breaches, an injunction was granted and a Court hearing reinforced it, although he proceeded to breach.
+Having applied for an injunction to take action against him in the event of continued tenancy breaches, this was granted and reinforced at a court hearing, although he proceeded to breach its terms.
 We instigated further action which potentially could have led to him being imprisoned.

 It is important to remember that Mr X is not a tenant of ours, he is an advocate for the named tenant.
-That said, by acting in a way that directly breaches the Tenancy Agreement, we have been able to take appropriate action for something that has caused both huge disruption for our teams as well as being costly and resource intensive.
+That said, by acting in a way that directly breaches the Tenancy Agreement, we have been able to take appropriate action for something that has caused huge disruption for our teams as well as being costly and resource-intensive.

-All of our customers should be reminded that they are responsible for the actions of people living in their homes and we will not tolerate any behaviour that goes against our Tenancy Agreements which includes being abusive towards our staff.
+All our customers should be reminded that they are responsible for the actions of people living in their homes and we will not tolerate any behaviour that goes against our Tenancy Agreements, which includes being abusive towards our staff.

-As a result of the team’s record keeping and relentless drive to make sure the most appropriate action was taken against someone who persistently acted against the agreement to live in a Red Kite home, we can now look forward from this case and put in place the learnings that will help us to manage any similar issues in the future.
+As a result of the team's record-keeping and relentless drive to make sure the most appropriate action was taken against someone who persistently acted against the agreement to live in a Red Kite home, we can now look forward from this case and put in place the learning that will help us to manage any similar issues in the future.